 On 31 August 2022, the first CAP Strategic Plans of EU countries were formally approved by the Commission.
 The Plans were the updated or revised proposals submitted by these EU countries, following observations which were made by the Commission on the initial proposals that were made in the beginning of 2022.
 Each of the Plans has been approved by a Commission Implementing Decision, including a financial Annex.

-The Commission has also prepared a series of 'At a glance' overviews of the individual CAP Strategic Plans that have been formally approved.
+The Commission has prepared a series of 'At a glance' overviews of the individual CAP Strategic Plans following their formal approval.
 These documents present some of the main features of each approved CAP Strategic Plan, including:

 - a snapshot of the state of agriculture in the country;

-- the objectives of the new CAP Strategic Plan in terms of economic, environmental and social sustainability;
+- the objectives of the CAP Strategic Plan in terms of economic, environmental and social sustainability;

 - knowledge sharing, innovation and digitalisation;

 - financial data relating to allocation of funds.